Can I Mediate During Divorce Litigation? | By Jennifer M. Segura

 Have you spent an obscene amount of money and there is no end in sight…?

 Money is always an issue.
 This is true even if you are both with dependable attorneys who are doing a fantastic job, the cost of divorce litigation is overwhelming for anybody and everybody involved.
 There are so many factors that contribute to the extremely high cost of divorce litigation.
 From the clogged court system, delays on the calendars of the parties, the attorneys, the Judges, delays in document production, changes in circumstances as the process evolves…it is truly never-ending.
 Except if the money ends, then the representation ends.
 Then the option is… start all over with another attorney?
 Not likely a real possibility because the funds have been exhausted.
 Staying married is not an option.
 So then you turn to friends and family to borrow money; so now you are spending other people’s money.
 The hole gets deeper and darker…

 Here is the thing.
 Opting to mediate does NOT mean you have to abandon legal representation.
 You have paid a lot of money to this individual through the divorce litigation process, and that money should not have been spent in vain.
 We hope to shift the location of decision making from the courtroom to a private office.
 You are the person responsible for making the decisions from the judge to yourselves.
 You can still maintain your counsel for legal advice.
 But instead of using your counsel as to your voice, let’s get back to you using your OWN voice.
 Your own voice is far more powerful and effective.

 If you are stuck in what seems to be never-ending divorce litigation and would like to see what other options are available, give us a call.
 Let’s see if mediation may be an option for you!
-Call (858) 736-2411 today to schedule your free initial consultation with our San Diego divorce mediators.
+Contact West Coast Family Mediation Center to schedule your free initial consultation with our divorce mediators.